ozedhubtech/Ozed-Network/Development Concept Library Edition v1.0.md

 Tokenomics
 The economic design governing token supply, distribution, staking rewards, and utility within the Ozed ecosystem.

+Tokenocracy
+a form of governance where those who hold more tokens get more voting power or influence over decisions in a network, platform, or organization.

+Example:

 Transaction Pool
 The memory area where unconfirmed transactions wait before being included in a block.